ibm-cloud-docs/containers/cs_ingress_types.md

 In the Kubernetes Ingress implementation, the ALB cannot access secrets that are in a different namespace than the Ingress resource.
 If you use the default Ingress secret and your Ingress resources are deployed in namespaces other than `default`, or if you import a secret from {{site.data.keyword.cloudcerts_long_notm}} and your Ingress resources are deployed in namespaces other than `ibm-cert-store`, you must re-create the secret in those namespaces.
 For more information, see [Managing TLS certificates and secrets](#manage_certs).

+Want to specify a default secret to apply to any subdomain?
+Instead of following these steps to copy the secret to each namespace where you have apps, you can set the secret as the `defaultCertificate` in the [`ibm-ingress-deploy-config` configmap](/docs/containers?topic=containers-comm-ingress-annotations#comm-customize-deploy).
+{: tip}

 1. Get the CRN of the Ingress secret for your default Ingress subdomain.
 To get the name of the default secret, run `ibmcloud ks cluster get -c <cluster> | grep Ingress`.
   ```
   ibmcloud ks ingress secret get -c <cluster> --name <secret_name> --namespace default